Cloud Provider Setup | AWS, GCP, Azure, and OpenShift Configuration Guide

 - IAM user with appropriate permissions

-- EC2 instances already created in your AWS account
+- EC2 instances already created in your AWS account (for testing)

 Step 1: Create IAM User (Recommended)